Nandura: History

 According to 'Mahagovind Sutant' a Buddhist novel, Nandura was established in ancient time.
 It was capital of 'Assak' kingdom (one of the 16 ancient kingdoms (Mahajanpad) in ancient India (2600 B.C.).
 Nandura was called as 'Potan' at that time.

 According to Ain-e-Akbari, Nandura was an integral part of Gulshan-e-Berar in the Medieval era, beginning in the Khilji dynasty until the Mughal era.

-The city remembers various rulers, Saints (Sant) of Maharashtra who ruled on the land and the heart of the people of Nandura.

 Various links to Peshwas, Peshwe or Peshwa are also found in the history of Nandura.
 Nawab Amirullah Khan was one of the Nawabs in the late 1800 AD history of Nandura.
 It relates to Nizams of Deccan also known as Dakkan.
-When the British invaded India, Nawab's rule ceased.
 Nandura was under jurisdiction of Akola district.
 After August 1905, it became the part of Buldhana district.

-In 2007 the municipal elections of Nandura Mohammad Irfan and sudhir parlhad murehkar made the government in Nandura municipal council in history of Nandura Mohammad Irfan was first person from Muslim community who had won election from two seats in Nandura.